Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Methodology

 \subsection{Control Law}

 Classical VS approaches require complex Jacobian mapping, which is difficult to derive.
-Therefore, we aim to replace the entire mapping from image space to joint space with a learned model.
-Given an input image, the proposed model will output candidate velocities of each tendon such that the error between the current image frame, $I$, and the desired image frame, $I_0$, will be minimized to zero.
+Therefore, we aim to replace the entire mapping from image space to joint space with a learned model, such that the error between the current image frame, $I$, and the desired image frame, $I_0$, be minimized.
 As shown in Fig. \ref{fig:ctrlDiagram}, the output is multiplied by a gain, $-\lambda$, and fed into the CR.
-The gain adjusts the speed of the CR during experimentation.
-The larger the gain, the more aggressive the controller is in minimizing the error.
 The control law is then stated as

-where $v$ is the tendon velocity in $mm/s$, $\lambda$ is the control gain, $I_0$ is the target image, $I$ is the current image, and $f()$ is a function of the target and current images implemented on a modified VGG-16 network to output $\Delta q$.
+where $\Delta q$ and $\Delta q^*$ are respectively the change and the desired change in tendon displacement in mm, $I_0$ is the target image, $I$ is the current image, and $f()$ is a function of the target and the current images implemented on a modified VGG-16 network to output $\Delta q^*$.